 Online Registration for the 2018 Season will begin on March 1, 2018.
 This is a new program!
 Read all the Information BEFORE registering!!

-Northern Michigan University is one of 14 state sponsored regional training agencies providing motorcycle safety classes funded through a grant from the Michigan Department of State.
-Classes are offered at seven sites in locations throughout the west/central Upper Peninsula.
-With the popularity of motorcycle riding on the increase statewide and across the country this Motorcycle Safety Foundation based program offers riders of all skill levels some of the most comprehensive training available anywhere.
+Northern Michigan University is one of 13 state sponsored regional training agencies providing the Michigan Rider Education Program (Mi-REP) that is funded through a grant from the Michigan Department of State.
+NMU offers classes in six locations throughout the west/central Upper Peninsula.
+With the popularity of motorcycle riding on the increase statewide and across the country this program offers riders of all skill levels some of the most comprehensive training available anywhere.
 All of our instructors are MSF certified rider coaches in addition to being experienced avid riders.

 MICHIGAN HELMET LAW does not apply to the Michigan Motorcycle Safety Program.
 All students and RiderCoaches are required to wear protective clothing, including a helmet, while participating in the program.
 Key points.

 If any questions please contact us at (906) 227-2103, or email us at email@example.com. us on Facebook

 Please read the following links prior to registration

 BRC Web Enhanced Course (Basic Rider Course) NEW COURSE - PLEASE READ!!

 Who should take the BRC.